Education and Workforce Development

 Research and Technology

 Guiding Principle: Critical to our region’s future economic growth is an environment that develops and invests in research, technology and innovation.
-It is essential that our region act swiftly to assist in formation and commercialization of research and innovation opportunities at Virginia Tech Carilion Research Institute (VTCRI).
+It is essential that our region act swiftly to assist in formation and commercialization of research and innovation opportunities at Virginia Tech Carilion Research Institute (VTCRI) and throughout the Innovation Corridor and broader region.
 Therefore, the Chamber Supports:

 - Expanding incentives for angel and venture capital investments in Virginia businesses.